flybywiresim/docs/docs/fbw-a32nx/installation.md

 ### FlyByWire Installer

-Download the new FlyByWire installer where you can select either the Stable, Development, or Experimental build.
+Download the new FlyByWire installer where you can select either the Stable, or Development build.
 Our installer downloads and installs the add-on directly into your community folder.

 The following commands can be used: